etingof/talks/devconf-outreachy/source/index.rst

   Seasonal coding is not easy with OpenStack because... it's OpenStack (see previous slide).

+  On top of that, we need to reach consensus with the upstream team on the proposed work.

-  But we managed to come up with a bunch of isolated coding tasks and let the candidates chose and assign them to themselves.
+  In the end we managed to come up with a bunch of isolated coding tasks and let the candidates chose and assign them to themselves.

 Aija's survival hints
 ---------------------